burgdev/db-backup-runner/README.md

 easy to add support for many databases.

 The script can also make backups from multiple containers and is configured with _labels_ (in docker compose).

-**NOTE:** It works best together with `docker compose`, although it should work with docker alone,
-          but at the moment it is only tested with `docker compose`.

 For more information check out the [**documentation**](https://burgdev.github.io/db-backup-runner/docu/).